bilalhajji/bilalhajji/README.md

 ### Hi there 👋
-I am Bilal HAJJI,a junior a fullstack software engineer and a machine learning enthusiast.
+I am Bilal HAJJI, a junior a fullstack software engineer and a machine learning enthusiast.

 Engineering student at Ecole Centrale Casablanca and ESSEC Business School.